Snowton/lost-and-found/README.md

 This is a sketch of what it might look like.
 I can't configure it right now without an actual domain name.

+Then restart the server (`sudo systemctl restart nginx`).
+You need to do this every time you update configs.

 ### node

 ```